A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Key Techniques in Federated Analytics

-\textbf{Distributed differential privacy.} As mentioned above, LDP can achieve a stronger local privacy guarantee, without the assumption of a trusted aggregator; CDP introduces randomness with a smaller magnitude, which derives a higher correctness in final analytics results.
-DDP is an attempt the combine the advantages of LDP and CDP.
+As mentioned above, LDP can achieve a stronger local privacy guarantee, without the assumption of a trusted aggregator; CDP introduces randomness with a smaller magnitude, which derives a higher correctness in final analytics results.
+DDP is an attempt the combine the advantages of LDP and CDP, or an attempt to apply CDP in the local privacy model.
 DDP statistically satisfies CDP to privatize the aggregated result.
 In addition, DDP requires clients to utilize cryptography tools to encrypt their uploads.
-With the encryption, the aforementioned local privacy risk existing in CDP, that an adversary can infer sensitive information when observing the individual client upload, is then eliminated.
+With the encryption, the aforementioned local privacy risk existing in CDP, that an adversary can infer sensitive information when observing the individual client upload, is then eliminated. \blue{The idea of DDP is inspired by \cite{dwork2006our}, and the primary formal DDP designs is proposed in \cite{shi2011privacy,mcsherry2009privacy}, which are much earlier than the introduction of the term ``DDP''.
+Essentially, DDP describes the idea of extending the privacy preservation of CDP to the local model in the distributed setting with the help of cryptography tools.}

 The deployment of DDP consists of two phases: distributed noise generation and encrypted aggregation.
-In the distributed noise generation phase, each client injects noise on their local uploads.
+In the distributed noise generation phase, each client injects noise into their local uploads.
 The noise is deliberately designed so that the aggregated noise of the clients can satisfy the criterion of CDP.
-In the encrypted aggregation phase, the client upload, possessed by distributed noise generation and uploaded to the server with encryption.
+In the encrypted aggregation phase, the client upload is possessed by distributed noise generation and uploaded to the server with encryption.
 The server cannot observe the individual upload of any client, but can only observe the CDP-enforced aggregated uploads.

 DDP algorithm designers can freely choose and combine the techniques for distributed noise generation and encrypted aggregation.
 Many options for these techniques are surveyed in \cite{goryczka2015comprehensive}.
 DDP has been applied in FA systems, like \cite{bagdasaryan2021towards,bohler2020secure,bohler2021secure,wang2024fedweb}.